01 of 10

 You would love to have a party-worthy home bar for your holiday soiree, but it would bust your budget.

 What to do?
-Limit your alcohol selection to one or two large batch cocktails or festive party punches.
-You should also have a few non-alcoholic options on hand, and a bag or two of ice so drinks stay frosty.
+Limit your alcohol selection to one or two large batch cocktails or festive punches.
+You should also have a few nonalcoholic options on hand, and a bag or two of ice so drinks stay frosty.

 Serve Fun Finger Food

-While you could park all of your party snacks in the same... spot, instead place yummies in small bowls throughout your party space.
-Doing so will encourage your guests to move about and mingle.Continue to 4 of 11 below.
+While you could park all of your party snacks in the same spot, we... suggest placing tasty treats in small bowls throughout your party space.
+Doing so will encourage your guests to move about and mingle.Continue to 4 of 10 below.